(212) 514-5100 Available 24/7

 Injuries related to work in NYC

-Experience with both will ensure a client obtains the full extent of monetary damages for your injuries.
-Our attorneys are constantly working on obtaining the highest possible construction accident settlements for our clients injured on job sites.
-One of the most important things an attorney will start with is investigating an accident to determine what happened.
-This involves speaking with people the injured worker was with at the time of the accident.
-The closer in time to the accident that you speak with witnesses, the simpler it will become to get an accurate description as to how the accident occurred.
+Experience with both will ensure a client obtains the full extent of monetary damages for their injuries.
+One of the most important steps an attorney will take is investigating the accident to determine what happened.
+This involves speaking with people who were with the injured worker at the time of the accident.
+The closer in time to the accident you speak with witnesses, the easier it will be to get an accurate description of how the accident occurred.

-In addition, speaking with witnesses is important to verify the parts of the body that the client tells you he or she injured due to the accident.
-For example, if your client struck by a falling cinder block is claiming head injuries, a witness can confirm:
+Speaking with witnesses is also important to verify the parts of the body that the client claims were injured due to the accident.
+For example, if your client was struck by a falling cinder block and is claiming head injuries, a witness can confirm:

 • What struck the client on the head,

-• Whether he was wearing a hard hat,
+• Whether they were wearing a hard hat,

-• Whether he was bleeding due to the impact.
+• Whether they were bleeding due to the impact.

 KNOWLEDGE OF THE STATE LABOR LAWS

-The statute states construction site owners and general contractors are strictly liable for violations of Labor Law § 240(1).
-This is regardless of whether the person in charge has hands-on control of the work.
-Even if the injured worker was partially at fault for the accident, this law does not take that into consideration.
+The statute holds construction site owners and general contractors strictly liable for violations of Labor Law § 240(1), regardless of whether they had hands-on control of the work.
+Even if the injured worker was partially at fault for the accident, this law does not account for contributory negligence.

 • Overhead hazards,